ROEL2407/progressive-web-apps-2122/README.md

 - Changed my images to responsive images
 - Minifying my HTML and CSS

+I have checked the difference these optimalisations have done on my localhost url.
 Before the changes my page loaded in 1.49s and had a score of 96 on performance in lighthouse.
 After these changes, I have made the loading of the page 1.26 seconds and the score is 99.

 ## Activity Diagram(s)